Pachamanca & Weaving Experience | Cusco Tour

-It’s a Cusco Tour to be savored.
+This is a Cusco Tour to be savoured.
 It’s a rare opportunity to be welcomed into an ancient Incan community.
-It’s even rarer still, be to taught archaic traditions in weaving and cooking.
+It’s even rarer still, to be taught archaic traditions in weaving and cooking.
 But you’re in luck, as this amazing opportunity comes presented to you by the Amaru people, high up in the hills of the Sacred Valley.
-Join them for a day as you learn of their weaving and textile tradition, from the shearing of the sheep for wool to its natural dying process.
-And after working up a hunger, enjoy the local, organic feast prepared for you in the ancient and traditional method of pachamancha.
+Join them for a day as you learn of their weaving and textile tradition, from the shearing of the sheep for wool to its natural dyeing process.
+After working up an appetite, indulge in the local, organic feast prepared for you in the ancient and traditional method of Pachamancha.
 Book online now to enjoy this amazing experience.

 Highlights of our full-day Cusco Tour to the Amaru Village: